 Choosing the right pot size

-Pot size is an important consideration when purchasing your plant as it influences its growth.
-The ideal is to buy the pot for repotting at the same time as the plant to avoid buying the wrong size pot.
-The size of the pot will therefore depend on the size of the plant and it will be necessary to base it on the following two elements:
+Pot size is an important factor to consider when purchasing your plant because it influences its growth.
+Ideally, you should purchase the pot for repotting at the same time as the plant to avoid buying the wrong size pot.
+The size of the pot will therefore depend on the size of the plant and should be based on the following two elements:

 The diameter of the pot

-Cacti and a large majority of succulents do not need a large space in width to grow and be healthy.
-This criterion is therefore not a priority.
-Still manage to keep a space of one inch around the base of the cactus so that it can develop well.
+Cacti and most succulents don't need a lot of space to grow and thrive, so this isn't a priority.
+However, try to keep an inch of space around the base of the cactus so it can thrive.

 The depth of the pot

-You should always find out about the depth of the roots before choosing a cactus pot.
-You will need to provide a few centimeters of additional soil below the roots in order to aerate the plant.
-If the only pot available is too deep, it is possible to add gravel to the bottom of the pot to reduce the quantity of potting soil and increase the speed at which the potting soil can dry.
+Always check the root depth before choosing a cactus pot.
+You'll need to add a few inches of extra soil beneath the roots to aerate the plant.
+If the only available pot is too deep, you can add gravel to the bottom of the pot to reduce the amount of soil and increase the speed at which the soil dries out.

 The drainage hole: a super important detail

-The ideal is to always use a pot with an irrigation hole.
-If you still want to plant in a ceramic pot cover without a hole (more beautiful, but more risky for the health of your plants), you can drill one with a drill bit provided for this purpose.
-Make sure you always have water flowing while drilling to avoid breaking your pot cover due to friction.
-You can also make an even more draining mixture to ensure that the excess water drains away more quickly; on the other hand you will have to water more often.
+Ideally, you should always use a pot with an irrigation hole.
+If you still want to plant in a ceramic pot without a hole (more beautiful, but riskier for the health of your plants), you can drill one with a drill bit designed for this purpose.
+Make sure there is always water flowing while drilling to avoid breaking your pot by friction.
+You can also make an even more draining mix to ensure that excess water drains faster; however, you will have to water more often.

-Cacti are generally recognized for their thorns and varied shapes, but did you know that the majority of cacti also produce surprising flowers in a wide variety of colors?
-Most cacti flower following a period of dormancy, which is necessary for these plants to flourish.
+Cacti are generally known for their thorns and varied shapes, but did you know that most cacti also produce stunning flowers in a wide variety of colors?
+Most cacti bloom after a dormant period, which is necessary for these plants to thrive.

-To start flowering and allow your cactus to flower, it is therefore necessary to create a “thermal shock” in order to recreate its natural environment.
-This thermal shock, in nature, often occurs around April and signals the start of summer.
+To initiate flowering and allow your cactus to bloom, it is therefore necessary to create a "thermal shock" in order to recreate its natural environment.
+This thermal shock, in nature, often occurs around April and signals the beginning of summer.
 It is often accompanied by an abundance of light and signals to the plant that it is time to reproduce.
-At this time of year, we also notice an acceleration in the growth of cacti, which means that it is important to apply fertilizer more frequently.
+At this time of year, we also notice an acceleration in the growth of cacti, which means it is important to apply fertilizer more frequently.

-There are several species of cactus with diurnal (day) flowering and nocturnal (night) flowering.
-Make sure you know the types of cacti in your collection to provide them with the right environment.
+There are several cactus species that bloom during the day and at night.
+Make sure you understand the types of cacti in your collection so you can provide them with the right environment.

-Hardiness: is it possible to keep cacti outside all year round?
+Hardiness: Is it possible to keep cacti outdoors year-round?

-In general, cacti are extremely heat tolerant because they come from desert regions around the world.
-However, in these areas, temperatures can also drop very low at night, and particularly in winter when it can even snow.
-Certain species, depending on their origins and with the right protection, can therefore naturally resist very cold, sometimes freezing, temperatures.
+In general, cacti are extremely heat-resistant because they originate from desert regions around the world.
+However, in these areas, temperatures can also drop very low at night, especially in winter, when it can even snow.
+Some species, depending on their origins and with the right protection, can therefore naturally withstand very cold, sometimes freezing, temperatures.

-When cacti are dormant, their metabolism goes down to allow them to survive during colder periods, while waiting for their growth period.
-It is for this reason that most species should hardly be watered during this season.
+When cacti are dormant, their metabolism slows down to allow them to survive during colder periods while they wait for their growing season.
+For this reason, most species hardly need to be watered during this season.

 List of cactus species tolerant between -20C and -35C (Zone 5a / 5b)